 This dish is also loaded with nutritious ingredients.

 - Oats move boats - oats provide a sustained source of energy, as they are digested slowly by the body.

-- Chia seeds - chia seeds offer a high level of fiber and heart healthy omega-3's!
-The fiber of these tiny seeds will support you satiety, while providing a heart healthy fats, and will help maintain constant energy levels, very similar to oats.
+- Chia seeds - Chia seeds offer a high level of fiber and heart-healthy omega-3s!
+The fiber of these tiny seeds will support your satiety, while providing a heart healthy fats, and will help maintain constant energy levels, very similar to oats.